 There is one detail about DataLad datasets that we have not covered yet.
-It is a crucial component to understanding certain aspects of a dataset, but it is also a potential source of confusion that we want to eradicate.
+Its both a crucial aspect to understanding certain aspects of a dataset, but it is also a potential source of confusion that we want to eradicate.

 You might have noticed already that an ls -l or tree command in your dataset shows small arrows and quite cryptic paths following each non-text file.
 Maybe your shell also displays these files in a different color than text files when listing them.
 We'll take a look together, using the books/ directory as an example: